-The first step to working with nmap is to log into the Kali Linux machine and if desired, start a graphical session (This first article in this series installed Kali Linux with the Enlightenment Desktop Environment).
+The first step to working with nmap is to log into the Kali Linux machine and if desired, start a graphical session (This first article in this series installed Kali Linux with the XFCE Desktop Environment).

-Once logged into Enlightenment, a terminal window will need to be opened.
+Once logged into XFCE, a terminal window will need to be opened.
 By clicking on the desktop background, a menu will appear.
 Navigating to a terminal can be done as follows: Applications -> System -> ‘Xterm‘ or ‘UXterm‘ or ‘Root Terminal‘.

 The author is a fan of the shell program called ‘Terminator‘ but this may not show up in a default install of Kali Linux.
 All shell programs listed will work for the purposes of nmap.